MisterDr/browser-tools-mcp/README.md

 Check out our project roadmap here: [Github Roadmap / Project Board](https://github.com/orgs/AgentDeskAI/projects/1/views/1)

 ## Updates
+v1.4.1 is out!
+Here's a comprehensive breakdown of the latest updates:

+### 🚀 New Features in v1.4.1:
+- **Base64 Image response***: Added Base64 encoded image reponse

 v1.4.0 is out!
 Here's a comprehensive breakdown of the latest updates:

 ### 🚀 New Features in v1.4.0: